The Photography of Helen Lukens Gaut (1872-1955)

-A rare glimpse into the scenic wonders and commonplace landscapes of early-twentieth century California through the eyes of a woman is the focus of a new exhibition this Fall at Pasadena Museum of History.
+This exhibition offered a rare glimpse into the scenic wonders and commonplace landscapes of early-twentieth century California through the eyes of a woman.